How to Use Ninject as Dependency Injection with ASP.NET MVC

 Use Ninject Dependency in ASP.NET MVC Controller

-The beauty of doing Depenency Injection in ASP.NET MVC controller is by passing the interface to the contructor of the MVC controller.
-User/Client don't need to know about the interface's logic.
+The beauty of doing dependency injection in an ASP.NET MVC controller is passing the interface to the constructor.
+The user/client doesn't need to know about the interface's implementation logic.

 private readonly ISamurai _samurai;